BrightLab-ANVIL/PreProc_BRAIN/README.md

 See here for details: https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/fsl_anat

 In order to run steps (5) and (6) you will need to threshold and binarize the partial volume image of the tissue class of interest.
+See the x.PreProc_RUN_Example for more options.

 2. x.PreProc_VolReg_4D (motion correction on functional dataset)
 3. x.PreProc_BET-4D (brain extraction on functional dataset) OR x.PreProc_Mask-4D (apply the brain mask made from running x.PreProc_BET-4D on a different functional scan in the same space)
 4. x.PreProc_TissueReg (register functional and anatomical datasets)
-5. x.PreProc_Transform_MASK (transform tissue masks - generated from fsl_anat - from anatomical to functional space).
+5. x.PreProc_Transform (transform file in T1 space, e.g. tissue masks generated from fsl_anat, to functional space).
 6. x.PreProc_MEANTS (output a mean time-series from the functional dataset, masked by a tissue mask)

 Each command can be run separately, as explained above, but the recommended way to run all of these functions is to write some parent code that can loop over subjects or scans, calling upon each individual function.
 An example of this can be seen in the file 'x.PreProc_RUN_Example' in this repo.